 Contents

-When thinking about an NDA for your business plan, think about the following:
+When considering an NDA for your business plan, reflect on the following:

 - How much confidential information will my business plan contain?